jaanga/gestification/projects/flying-leap-3d/readme.md

 ### New Mouse Actions
 * The app supports all the standard Three.js First Person Control functions
 * The fork supports the following additions:
-* The scroll wheel controls the speed of movementSpeed and lookSpeed
+* Turning the scroll wheel controls the speed of movementSpeed and lookSpeed
-* Clicking he scroll wheel toggles freeze
+* Clicking he scroll wheel toggles Freeze on and off.

 ###New keyboard Commands
 	The following new keyboard commands are added to the fork: